X-Project-Corporation/X-Project-Corporation.github.io/README.md

 ### Steps to Buy Tokens

 1. **Paste a CA** or **Access Buy Tokens Menu:**
-    - Paste a CA to automatically
+    - Paste a CA to automatically detect the chain and open the buy menu for you.
     - Click on "BUY TOKENS" on the home screen.

 2. **Enter Contract Address (CA):**